wp-plugins/tibdit/README.txt

 If bitcoin concerns you as perhaps to complex, follow the simple instructions on the settings page.
 You can easily start collecting tibs now and get to grips with bitcoin later on.

+tibdit would be very grateful to here about your experiences installing and configuring the plugin at feedback@tibdit.com

 == Frequently Asked Questions ==